 Day 10-12 Livingstone (3B)

-Fly to Livingston, Zambia and meet the local G representative.
-On Day 11, enjoy a half-day guided tour of Victoria Falls, Day 12 is free with options to enjoy whitewater rafting, canoeing, an elephant-back safari or a flight over the falls.
+Fly to Livingston, Zambia and meet the local G representative then enjoy a guided tour of Victoria Falls.
+Day 11 and 12 are free with options to enjoy whitewater rafting, canoeing, safari activities or a flight over the falls.
 David Livingstone was born on March 19, 1813 in the village of Blantyre, South Lanarkshire, Scotland.
 He first studied Greek, medicine, and theology at the University of Glasgow and while working in London, joined the London Missionary Society became a minister.
 He originally planned to gain access to China through his medical knowledge.
 The Opium Wars, which were raging at this stage with no signs of peace on the horizon, forced Livingstone to consider other options.
 From 1840 he worked in Bechuanaland (present-day Botswana), and in the period 1852–56, he explored the African interior, and was the first European to see the Mosi-oa-Tunya waterfall, which he renamed Victoria Falls after his monarch, Queen Victoria.
 The Victoria Falls waterfalls occur in a country that is perfectly flat.
 From its source on the borders of the Democratic Republic of Congo, the Zambezi River meanders for 1300 km across the wooded plateau of Zambia, eroding for itself a shallow valley on its mild descent to the site of the falls.
 The river eventually found a weak spot on the lower lip of the surface over which it passed, and forced a passage which was steadily deepened into an exit gorge.
 During the last half million years the river has scoured out eight of these cracks across its bed.
 The Victoria falls occur where the river is 1688m wide, presents the spectacle of an average maximum of 550 million liters of water a minute tumbling over the lip of the trench in five main falls, the Devil’s Cataract, Main falls, Horseshoe Falls, Rainbow falls and the Eastern Cataract.
 The highest of these is Rainbow falls, on an average 108 m high.
 A peak flood sees 750 million liters of water in one minute hurtling over the falls.
 The name Zambezi comes from the Tonka tribe, also meaning Great River, but the Sotho-speaking Kololo people of the upper reaches of the river gave it the well-known name of Mosi o a Thunya (smoke that rises).
 The Lozi people call it by the same name but translated it into smoke that sounds.
 The Ndebele call it aManza Thunqayo (the water that rises like smoke).
 The Namibian people call it Chinotimba (a noise-making place like the distant sound of digging).
 Estimate Travel Time: Flight Johannesburg - Livingstone (2hrs)